Dialectical Behavior Therapy (DBT) Robin Ruscio

 Do I have to join a DBT group in addition to individual therapy?
 Or can I just do individual therapy?

 This is a great question.
 The real, researched based DBT model is to use both.
 Joining a skills group is a wonderful thing, but without the support of a individual therapist, it can be an overwhelming experience.
-When I coordinated a DBT program, we had strict rule; no one could join a DBT group without also concurrently being in individual therapy, and preferably with a DBT informed therapist.
+When I coordinated a DBT program, we had a strict rule: no one could join a DBT group without also concurrently being in individual therapy, and preferably with a DBT informed therapist.
 Conversely, it is possible to begin DBT work (including utilizing material from the skills group) with an individual therapist and then add a DBT group when one is available and you and your therapist have determined you are ready.
 If you had to start with one, begin with a therapist who know DBT and add the group later.

 There are a lot of therapists in my area.
 Why should I choose you?